 Carousel Pony ‘Sugarplum’ was a limited edition of 750 issued in 1981 at $975.
 He is 13.25” high.
 His edition was closed early (final quantity unknown) at some point before the start of 1988 because he does not appear on their price list issued in February of that year.

 The elaborately decorated Carousel Charger was the tallest of the Cybis carousel horses at almost 14” high.
 He was an edition of only 325 sculptures and was introduced in 1984 priced at $1200.
 This is another piece that was made for a relatively short time because he, too, is missing from the February 1988 price list!

 Another mythical equine – this time a hippocampus – is the Carousel Seahorse which was a limited edition of 500 standing 11.5” tall.
 It was introduced in 1987 and was priced at $1075 in 1988.
-Another survivor but with a reduced edition of 325, he was $1575 in 1993 and was nudging $3000 after Y2K.
+Another survivor but with a reduced edition of 325, he was priced at $1575 in 1993.
 The studio’s more naturalistic example of a seahorse is shown in All at Sea with Cybis.